Sunkara-saivardhan/Machine-Learning-Based-Airline-Passenger-Satisfaction-Prediction-Using-KNN-DT-RF-FastAPI/README.md

 - Numerical feature scaling using `StandardScaler`
 - Categorical feature imputation using the most frequent value
 - Categorical feature encoding using `OneHotEncoder`
-- `handle_unknown="ignore"` for categorical features
+- Handling unknown categorical values using `handle_unknown="ignore"`

-The preprocessing steps and machine learning model are combined into a single Scikit-learn Pipeline.
+The preprocessing steps and Machine Learning model are combined into a single Scikit-learn Pipeline.

 ## Model Evaluation

-The models are evaluated using classification metrics such as:
+The models are evaluated using:

 - Accuracy
 - Precision